 Choir

 The Choir of Gonville & Caius College is one of the UK’s leading collegiate choirs, with a world-wide reputation based on its extensive touring and broadcasting, and on its highly acclaimed and imaginative CD recordings.
-The choir consists of 24 students and 2 Organ Scholars and is directed by Precentor, Matthew Martin.
-The Choral and Organ Awards section has more information for prospective choir members and organ scholars.
+The choir usually consists of 24 singers - including undergraduates and postgraduates from Caius and other colleges - and two organists, and is directed by Precentor and Director of College Music, Matthew Martin

 "Such poise and technical control from a college choir, with its constant turnover of undergraduate voices, is remarkable"